buley/personal/src/content/advice.md

 - *"Your greatest strength is not invulnerability, but the ability to recover rapidly."* — Gabor Maté
 - *"Fall seven times, stand up eight."* — Japanese Proverb
 - *"Hardships often prepare ordinary people for an extraordinary destiny."* — C.S.
 Lewis
+- *"Success is not final, failure is not fatal: It is the courage to continue that counts."* — Winston Churchill
+- *"Failure is simply the opportunity to begin again, this time more intelligently."* — Henry Ford
+- *"Our inward power, when it obeys Nature, adapts itself to every circumstance.
+It turns each impediment into fuel, and each obstacle into steps by which we rise."* — Marcus Aurelius

 ## **Growth & Adaptation**
 *If you're not evolving, you're fading.*